EQUALITY AND DIVERSITY POLICY

 Sarah Bentley Solicitors is committed to the principles of equality and diversity and to observing legislative requirements relating to discrimination.

-The requirements of this policy apply in relation to age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sex
+The requirements of this policy apply in relation to age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sex or sexual orientation.

 - Your Responsibility

 All employees and partners must comply with the outcomes required by Chapter 2 of the SRA Code of Conduct, which are as follows:

 - you do not discriminate unlawfully, or victimise or harass anyone, in the course of your professional dealings;

 - you provide services to clients in a way that respects diversity;

 - you make reasonable adjustments to ensure that disabled clients, employees or managers are not placed at a substantial disadvantage compared to those who are not disabled, and you do not pass on the costs of these adjustments to these disabled clients, employees or managers;